andrasq/node-qrusage/Readme.md

 `sumUsage` retains existing properties and property order, and can be used to copy objects (sum a single usage) or to sum up annotated metrics fields.
-Properties that are present only only one object are retained unmodified.
+Properties that are present in only one object are retained unmodified.
 Summed fields must be numeric.

 ## Notes